dataresearchcenter/aleph-pages-idio/register.en.md

 Sign up with your Google or Github account or create a new account with your E-Mail.

 You will be asked to set up a 2-factor app to secure your login.
-We recommend "Authenticator" (from Google) or "FreeOTP", but any other OTP app should work.
+We recommend "FreeOTP+" (android) or "OTP Auth" (iOS), but any other OTP app should work.

 To get started registering your account, click on the upper right corner "Login" and follow the instructions on screen.